DomDevs2000/Kliq-Node-API/readme.md

 2. runs a mysql import command to insert data from the csv file to the database (please note this password is 'joinkliq')
 3. runs npm install to install all the required packages

+Then run npm start to start the application

 Once the project is running, you can access the application via localhost:3000/api/users

 # GET /api/users